ringcentral/engage-digital-api-docs/docs/basics/access-token.md

 ## What is an Access Token used for?

 An Engage Access Token is used to access the Engage REST API.
 Developers transmit their access token with every request as a means of authentication.

+The permissions bound to an access token are inherited from the associated user.

 ## How to obtain an Engage Access Token?